myllynen/ansible-packer/README.md

 otherwise the VM image supports only the platform used for building the image.

-See the provided partitioning alternatives at [templates/cfg-rhel_8.j2](templates/cfg-rhel_8.j2), specify _custom\_partition_ and set `partitioning: custom` to use custom partitioning layout.
+See the provided partitioning alternatives in [templates/cfg-rhel_8.j2](templates/cfg-rhel_8.j2), specify _custom\_partition_ and set `partitioning: custom` to use custom partitioning layout.